HabitatFramework/UserGuide/interface/interface.rst

 The ‘INCID’ section displays summary information for each INCID in the database, including area, perimeter, date created and date last modified as shown in the figure :ref:`figUIIS`.

 ..
 Note:: If the user is not configured, the ‘By’ fields will display their Windows login.
-For details on configuring users see :ref:`lookup_tables`.
+For details on configuring users see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 .. _figUIIS: